What Does the P0193 Code Mean?

 Remove the fuel rail pressure sensor using a screwdriver or socket wrench.
 You might have to place a cloth towel over the port and a drip pan under the rail.

-Step 5: Cleaning the Harness
+Step 5: Clean the Harness

 Using an electrical cleaner, clean the harness surrounding the fuel rail sensor.